back to the MAIN INDEX

 VII

-Have always been the same!
+Have always been tarred with the same brush!

 Blah blah... they beat about the bush,

-The same happened to him; he was forced
+The same happened to him; 1 he was forced

 To accept their ideas,